lazarskik/lazarskik.github.io/_posts/2021-03-18-Electricity-Basics.md

 ### MultiMeter Basics

-- A multimeter is a versatile tool used to measure various electrical parameters such as voltage, current, resistance, and continuity.
+- A multimeter is an important tool used to measure various electrical parameters such as voltage, current, resistance, and continuity.